danlim-wz/analysis_of_social_media_data_about_singapore/README.md

 # --In Progess-- Analysis of Social Media Data about Singapore

 Singapore is a multi-racial and multi-cultural society with 4 main languages.
-This repository documents the journey to derive insights from textual social media data about Singapore, from *Twitter* and *Instagram*, with the following potential areas of exploration:
+This repository documents the journey to derive insights from textual social media data, from *Twitter* and *Instagram*, about Singapore with the following potential areas of exploration:

 1) Trending topics